jonfroehlich/CMSC434Calculator/README.md

 4. How to style your interface
 5. How to use Toast and a few other tips.

-I recorded the video in 2048×1280 so you should watch it in high resolution.
+I recorded the video in 2048×1280 so you should watch it in high resolution on YouTube.

 This code and video was originally developed for my Introduction to Human-Computer Interaction class at the University of Maryland: http://cmsc434-s16.wikispaces.com/